UniMath/agda-unimath/src/foundation/multivariable-operations.lagda.md

   ( multivariable-operation (succ-ℕ n) As X) →
   ( head-functional-vec n As) →
-  multivariable-operation n (tail-functional-vec n As) X uncurry-multivariable-operation n As X f a v = f (cons-multivariable-input' n As a v)
+  multivariable-operation n (tail-functional-vec n As) X curry-once-multivariable-operation n As X f a v = f (cons-multivariable-input' n As a v)
 ```